 A 2008 study from Bowdoin College on holiday depression says that 56% of men and 42% of women will cheat on their partners during the holiday season.
-And private investigators who make their living snooping on cheating spouses say their personal-surveillance business jumps between 15 and 20 percent this time of year.
+And private investigators who make their living snooping on cheating spouses say their personal-surveillance business jumps between fifteen and twenty percent this time of year.

 Combine these aspects with an increase in alcohol consumption and the good ole’ office Christmas party and you have a recipe for an affair.
 People tend to lose a lot of control when under the influence when it comes to their sexual behavior and their relationship boundaries.
 Happy freaking Holidays, right!?